EricZinda/docsproto/devhowto/devhowtoMRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

-...
-There are only two instance variables that represent the "things in the world being talked about":
+... there are only two instance variables that represent the "things in the world being talked about":
 - `x9`: "the large table"
 - `x3`: "you".
 This is implied since it is a command.
 I.e. "(You) look at the table".
 You can tell it wasn't in the original phrase because the predication doesn't start with `_`.